 Our graduates enter into a wide range of careers, including roles at large financial organisations including JP Morgan, Goldman Sachs, HSBC, Credit Suisse and Barclays.
 Our graduates are also in demand at professional services firms such as EY, PwC, Deloitte and KPMG.
 In the public sector, recent graduates have worked for the Bank of England, the Department for International Development, the Department for Transport, the NHS and HMRC.
 Recent graduates have also entered into careers in the insurance industry, the IT sector, education, sales, retail and marketing.

-Our students have access to the Careers & Enterprise Centre at Queen Mary for the duration of their studies and for two years after graduating.
-In addition to the central support available, the School of Economics and Finance has a dedicated Careers team who run weekly 1-to-1 sessions offering students a range of support including:
+School of Economics and Finance students have access to the Careers & Enterprise Centre at Queen Mary for the duration of their studies and for two years after graduating.
+In addition to the central support available, the School of Economics and Finance has two dedicated Careers Consultants, who run weekly 1-to-1 sessions offering students a range of supports including:

 Our dedicated Employer Engagement and Internships Coordinator, arranges a limited number of work experience opportunities with hand-picked employers.
 They also co-ordinate the Careers Taster Scheme, a competitive scheme giving students the opportunity to visit a range of employers – which in the past has included Barclays, Lloyds of London and KPMG.